 Information to follow

+I continue to volunteer at The Toby Henderson Trust where ever I can with their fundraising work and supporting the young people who attend Sibling Superstars and MATES.
 Other than my continuous study I work at a local supermarket to fund my desire to travel.
 I also go to the gym and enjoy swimming.

 In my spare time I enjoy fell walking in the Lake District and Scottish Highlands.
 I’m also an avid traveller, and love experiencing different cultures and customs.